The tours described below aim to provide the visitor a simple yet

 Laocoon and Apollo Belvedere.
 Also included in this path is

-Pope Gregory XIII and, finally, the so-called Raphael Rooms
+Gregory XIII and, finally, the so-called Raphael Rooms and

-get to see Raphael's marvelous Galathea or the superb Loggia
+to see Raphael's marvelous Galathea or the superb Loggia of

 assistants in this gemlike villa of old Trastevere; other